 Angelfish use their mouths to wrestle.
 When fighting, angelfish will begin by lip-locking and biting, then once they break away, they nip at each other’s fins and swim into one another.
 This behavior is designed to do damage.

 Injuries caused by fighting can be significant and may even lead to death.
-Signs of fighting include:
+Signs of conflict include:

-Injuries normally come on very quickly and are relatively easy to spot.
-If an angelfish in your tank looks battered, it might be safer to remove it for a few days to give it time to recover.
+Injuries typically come on very quickly and are relatively easy to spot.
+If an angelfish in your tank looks tattered, removing it for a few days might be safer to give it time to recover.

 Angelfish who have lost the fight will become scared of other fish in the tank and attempt to hide for safety.
 This isn’t a pleasant life for a fish to live.